 I don’t know about you but i’ve always wondered that: why is the sea salty?
 Well, because i’m sure a lot of you useless info junkies out there have also been wondering that, here’s how it goes.

-Well, as it turns out, no. The salt in the seas and oceans comes from rocks on land.
+As it turns out, the salt in the seas and oceans comes from rocks on land.

 About 3.5% of the weight of seawater comes from the dissolved salts.
 Theoretically, if all the salt in the oceans could be removed and spread evenly over the Earth’s surface, it would form a layer about the height of a 40-story office building.